 DeSales University does not discriminate on the basis of sex, race, color, national origin, ancestry, disability, age or veteran status in the administration of its admissions policies, educational policies, employment, scholarship programs, loan programs, athletic and other school—administered programs.

-A person who is found to be engaging in any type of unlawful discrimination or retaliation will be subject to disciplinary action, up to and including expulsion or termination of employment from the University.
+A person who is found to be engaging in any type of unlawful discrimination, retaliation or conduct not consistent with University policy will be subject to disciplinary action, up to and including expulsion or termination of employment from the University.

-DeSales University is committed to a safe, ethical, values-centered, campus culture which promotes respect for persons' bodily integrity and the sacredness of human sexuality.
+DeSales University is committed to a safe, ethical, values-centered campus culture that promotes respect for persons' bodily integrity and the sacredness of human sexuality.
 In this way, our faculty and staff help our students to develop their minds and their characters.
 As a Catholic institution, DeSales University affirms the doctrine of the Catholic Church on the dignity of each person.
-In the tradition of Saint Francis de Sales and Saint Jane de Chantal, we seek to help all community members recognize the paramount importance of wholesome friendship as the cornerstone of relationships and to live well.
+In the tradition of Saint Francis de Sales and Saint Jane de Chantal, we seek to help all community members recognize the paramount importance of relational friendship as the cornerstone of building community and to live well.

-(The phrase “sex discrimination” as used in this document refers to every kind of discrimination based on sex including sexual harassment and sexual violence and it refers to gender-based harassment.
-It also includes dating violence, domestic violence, and any other conduct based on sex that creates a hostile campus atmosphere.)
+The phrase “sex discrimination” as used in this Policy refers to every kind of discrimination based on sex including sexual harassment and gender-based harassment.
+It also includes sexual assault, dating violence, domestic violence, stalking, and any other conduct based on sex that creates a hostile campus environment.

-If you believe you have been the victim of sex discrimination, this document provides valuable information for you.
+If you believe you have been subject to sex discrimination, this document provides valuable information for you.
 Among other things, this document assists you in identifying what sex discrimination is, where you can report it, where you can turn for assistance and protection, how complaints are investigated, how the complaints are adjudicated, and how you and we may contribute to making DeSales a wonderful place for learning where sex discrimination does not occur.